 It’s the end of the year and New Years Eve is only days away.
 I had a last minute guest cancellation for NYE.
 I took this as an opportunity to increase my price for the night.
 It was booked again within an hour for a 50% higher price.
 Clearly there is a last minute rush to find a room and that is when you can really get that extra profit.

 Reducing your prices can start a cascade of bookings

 December I find is a quiet time of year and usually so is early January.
 At one point during the month I reduced my prices by 20% to avoid being empty, the first time I have done such a thing in as long as i can remember.
 Reducing prices instead of being empty is sometimes the best thing to do.
 I am very much of the opinion that bookings usually follow other bookings.
-By this i mean that if you reduce your prices to get a booking the airbnb algorithm will see you got a booking and therefore promote you further as usually this means more bookings will flow.
+By this I mean that if you reduce your prices to get a booking the airbnb algorithm will see you got a booking and therefore promote you further as usually this means more bookings will flow.
+Its a virtuous circle.

 Warn your guests from overseas about Christmas

-It seems every year I have a guest who seems to not know the consequences of being a guest in London on Christmas day.
+It seems every year I have a guest who seems to not know the consequences of being in London on Christmas day.
 A guest from South Korea arrived at my house on boxing day.
 I had already warned him when he booked that the 25th of December is a public holiday and there will be no public transport and that most of London will be closed.
 When I spoke to him he started asking me about how he can get to the British library.
 I explained to him that there is no public transport and even if there was public transport the British Library would be closed!
 He seemed extremely surprised.
 I guess some countries so not understand the enormity of Christmas day in the west.